bezumec82/ServerClientTransport/README.md

 Inside 'build.sh', there are variables that provides path to some necessary facilities :

-RPI_PTH - where everething is places.
+RPI_PTH - where everything is places.

 PRI_TOOLS_PTH - path to compiler and sysroot.